eristoddle/visual-inventory/README.md

 It's a work in progress.
 So feel free to fork and do pull requests.

+# start ionic and electron with autoreload,
+ionic serve
+# open another terminal window for the npm run command!
+npm run-script electron

+# use electron in dist
+ionic build browser
+npm run-script electron dist

-Currently `gulp build` will build the web, android and ios apps and `gulp electron:all` will build the Windows, OSX, and Linux applications.
+# build web, android and ios apps
+gulp electron:all

+# build windows, linux and os applications
+gulp electron:all

 ##TODO